elemel/fungeoneer/docs/chapters/08/ledger-lines.md

 You have entered the eighth dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
 A gnome sits on the bottom stair, sipping from a flask of mushroom brew.
 As he looks up at you, then down at the purse of stacking on your belt, you recognize him as the cartographer from the first dungeon.
 He leans forward, as if about to speak.
 With a magic marker and a flick of the wrist, he scribbles a line of credit onto your purse, in the shape of register S. He pauses for a moment, then sits back, taking another sip.

-Register S serves as both stack size and stack pointer.
-It always points to the slot just above the top of the stack.
-Initially, register S points to slot 0, indicating that the stack is empty.
+Register S serves as both stack size and stack pointer, always pointing to the slot just above the top of the stack.
+It initially points to slot 0, indicating an empty stack.
 Pushing writes a number to slot S, then increments S. Popping decrements S, then reads a number from slot S.

 The stack is invalid if the stack size is less than 0, which is called stack underflow, or greater than the stack limit, called stack overflow.